redstrate/redstrate.com/content/_index.md

 {{< insert-pic "pic-home.webp" "Drawing of a landscape bathed in sunlight.
 There's a small cottage in the middle of green hills." >}}

 Welcome to my personal corner of the Internet!
 My username is **redstrate** and I'm a software engineer, KDE developer and artist.
-I like Linux, taking apart stuff, and spending too much time curating this site.
-This website functions as my portfolio and dumping ground for the things I work on.
+I like Linux, taking apart stuff, and wasting time working on my website.
+This place functions as my portfolio and dumping ground for the things I like to work on.

 * Check out my [blog posts]({{< ref "blog" >}}) for Linux, KDE, and technical talks.
 * If you're into art, I have a gallery of [my drawings]({{< ref "art" >}})!
 I also do some [music]({{< ref "music" >}}), but not often.